A small reminder!

 Wednesday - Homework to be handed in and we have P.E.
 Please ensure your child has their P.E kit in school (all clothing labelled with your child's name) and that all earings are removed for this day.

-Friday - Home readers will be collected and changed and homework will be given out.
+Friday - Homework will be given out.

 Reading and homework|